DSPT3/DS-Unit-3-Sprint-2-SQL-and-Databases/module1-introduction-to-sql/README.md

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions:

 - How many total Characters are there?

-SELECT * FROM charactercreator_character = 302
+302

-- How many of each specific subclass?
+- How many of each specific subclass? cleric = 75

-SELECT * FROM charactercreator_charactercleric = 75

-SELECT * FROM charactercreator_fighter = 68
+fighter = 68

-SELECT * FROM charactercreator_mage = 108
+mage = 108

-SELECT * FROM charactercreator_necromancer = 11
+necromancer = 11

-SELECT * FROM charactercreator_thief = 51
+thief = 51

 - How many total Items?